 Stefano was lovely too.
 When we arrived in Pozzuoli, he welcomed us with a large bag of fresh fruit, and was the very soul of helpfulness after we moved in.
 He even took us out to the opening night of his friend’s exhibition in Napoli because I’d previously made a comment about how much I enjoyed his work.

 As it turned out, Raimondo Castronuovo was just as friendly, as were the other guests and artists there.

-Some of Raimondo’s sculptures can be seen in the video above.
-(And yes, that’s Stefano!)
+Some of Raimondo’s sculptures can be seen Stefano’s video above.

 As a lover of all things ancient Roman, one of the reasons I was so keen to live in this part of the country was all the ruins which litter the region.
 Ruins, which in most cases, are largely overlooked by tourists.
 We were hoping to visit Pompeii and Ercolano (Herculaneum) but we just didn’t have time.

 We did however, do a lot of exploring to do within Pozzuoli itself, where ancient ruins are legion.

 Or Mar Tirreno as it is in Neapolitan.
 Named by the Greeks for the Etruscans – the non-Greek people of the area, who settled in what was to become Tuscany.
 The deep blue Tyrrhenian Sea flows out of the bay and into the Mediterranean, and sparkles so much in the sun that it looks as though its surface is made of diamonds.

 The eagle-eyed among you will have spotted that Tyrrhenian sounds very much like Mediterranean. 😉